On the smooth transfer for Guo-Jacquet relative trace formulae: Introduction

-In \cite{guo}, a relative trace formula approach, which is a natural extension of Jacquet's method in \cite{ja}, was proposed to attack the above conjecture, and the first step was established there: the fundamental lemma for unit Hecke functions, while the smooth transfer can be viewed as the second step on the geometric side.
-We will write ``RTF $\star$'' for this relative trace formula approach for simplicity.
-Since we only focus on the smooth transfer for RTF $\star$, which is a local issue, we will not recall the precise form of RTF $\star$, which is a global issue.
-We refer the readers to \cite{guo} for more details.
+In \cite{guo}, a relative trace formula approach called Guo-Jacquet relative trace formulae today, which is a natural extension of Jacquet's method in \cite{ja}, was proposed to attack the above conjecture.
+The first step, that is, the fundamental lemma for unit Hecke functions, has also been established by \cite{guo}.
+The smooth transfer can be viewed as the second step on the geometric side of Guo-Jacquet relative trace formulae.
+Since we only focus on the smooth transfer, which is a local issue, we will not recall the precise form of Guo-Jacquet relative trace formulae, which is a global issue.
+We refer the reader to \cite{guo} or \cite{fmw} for more details.

-Very recently, Feigon, Martin and Whitehouse \cite{fmw} obtained some partial results on Conjecture \ref{conj} and also its converse, using a simple form of RTF $\star$.
-They also showed the smooth transfer for Bruhat-Schwartz functions satisfying certain specific properties.
-Of course, one has to show the smooth transfer for the full space of Bruhat-Schwartz functions, if one aims to prove Conjecture \ref{conj} completely by RTF $\star$.
+Very recently, B. Feigon, K. Martin and D. Whitehouse \cite{fmw} obtained some partial results on Conjecture \ref{conj}, by using a simple form of Guo-Jacquet trace formulae.
+They showed the existence of smooth transfer for Bruhat-Schwartz functions satisfying certain specific properties.
+Of course, one has to show the existence of smooth transfer for the full space of Bruhat-Schwartz functions, if one aims to prove Conjecture \ref{conj} completely.
+Due to our result, one can remove some conditions of the results in \cite{fmw}, as \cite[Remark 6.2]{fmw} states.

-There is a remarkable generalization of Waldspurger's result on another direction: the so called Gan-Gross-Prasad conjecture \cite{ggp} and the refined version of it by Ichino-Ikeda \cite{ii} and N. Harris \cite{ha}.
-Recently, W. Zhang (\cite{zh},\cite{zh2}) has made a great advance towards the global Gan-Gross-Prasad conjecture for unitary groups by using the relative trace formulae of Jacquet-Rallis.
-One of his achievements is the proof of the smooth transfer in $p$-adic case for Jacquet-Rallis relative trace formula, and his method is close to that of \cite{ja2}.
-The several remarkable successes on the Gan-Gross-Prasad conjecture, both in local and global, will shed some light on the problem considered here.
+There is also a generalization of Waldspurger's result in another direction: the so called Gan-Gross-Prasad conjecture \cite{ggp} and the refined version of it by Ichino-Ikeda \cite{ii} in the case of orthogonal groups and by N. Harris \cite{ha} in the case of unitary groups.
+Recently, W. Zhang (\cite{zh},\cite{zh2}) has made a great advance towards the global Gan-Gross-Prasad conjecture for unitary groups by using the relative trace formula developed by Jacquet and S. Rallis.
+One of his achievements is his proof of the smooth transfer conjecture in $p$-adic case for the Jacquet-Rallis relative trace formula.
+His method is close to that of \cite{ja2}.
+The several remarkable successes on the Gan-Gross-Prasad conjecture, both in local and global directions, will shed some light on the problem considered here.